-This degree is an amalgamation of animation and illustration.
-When we created the course we spoke to our contacts in the industry and asked them what the course should cover.
+This degree is a mixture of animation and illustration.
+When we created the course, we spoke to our contacts in the industry and asked them what the course should cover.
 As well as both 2D and 3D animation, the industry wants people who can draw… and they seem to be in short supply.

-For that reason, in the first year you will gain a solid grounding in illustration for animation.
+For that reason, in the first year you will gain a solid grounding in the fundamentals of illustration and animation.
 Using light boxes and rostrum cameras you will explore the traditional methods of animation, including the twelve principles of animation that have guided generations of animators.
 Creative thinking, storyboarding and story structure are all covered and within the first year you will put everything into practise with your own 30 second traditional animation.

-In the second and third year, while continuing to develop your illustration skills, you will become proficient into 3D digital animation, covering all the essential skills, including rendering, unwrapping, texturing, digital sculpturing and creating digital 3D worlds.
+In the second and third year, while continuing to develop your illustration skills, you will become proficient in 3D digital animation, covering all the essential skills needed for creating captivating performances in 3D worlds.

-You will also cover post production techniques including editing, layering, adding music and sound effects.
-The motion capture module will provide hands on experience of capturing, cleaning and using data captured using the mocap system.
+You will also cover post-production techniques including editing, layering, adding music and sound effects.
+The motion capture module will provide hands-on experience of capturing, cleaning and using data captured by the mocap system.

 Your third year honours project will become the centrepiece of your portfolio and should reflect the area of animation in which you plan to specialise.